 Dealing with limescale on your tap

 Thanks to the provided filter, limescale is rare on our boiling taps.
 However, if you live in an area with particularly hard water, you may notice limescale start to appear after some time.
-To remove this, dilute lemon juice 1:4 with water and spray it onto the limescale.
-Leave for a few minutes and then wipe (don't scrub) it off.
-If that doesn't work, you could try a vinegar and water solution (1:1).
+To remove this:

 Should you turn off a boiling water tap at night?

 There's no need to turn your boiling water tap off at night.
-The boiler will sit at a consistent temperature until it's ready for use in the morning; requiring minimal amounts of energy.
-This is more efficient than turning your boiler off every night, as it requires more energy to reheat the entire tank.
+The boiler will sit at a consistent temperature until it's ready for use in the morning - requiring minimal amounts of energy.
+This is more efficient than turning your boiler off every night, as it requires more energy to reheat the entire tank from lukewarm than it would to simply leave it on.

 What to do if you're going away